ptomato/talks/guadec2022/README.md

 - :tophat: Sergio Costas

 <!--
     This cycle we get from Sergio, a convenience for async calls of DBus methods when you generate a DBus proxy class.
 It used to be that you had to use a callback, and additionally the method was weirdly named "Remote".
-"Remote" still exists, so your old code will continue to work, but now there is also an "Async" method and it returns a Promise so you can write code in a more modern style, with async/await.
+"Remote" still exists, so your old code will continue to work, but now there is also an "Async" method and it returns a Promise so you can write code in a more modern style, with await.
 -->

 ---